 There are many ways to get involved in exploring creative and innovative solutions to this crisis.
 Anyone can be involved in supporting their unhoused neighbors, you don’t need previous experience with this issue to push for change.
 See the list below to explore which options for involvement are best for you.

 SE Uplift Committee Participation

 Some SE Portland neighborhoods have their own committees on this topic as well.
-For example, Sunnyside’s Safety and Livability Committee is currently heavily involved in action to support unhoused neighbors in the Sunnyside neighborhood, along with bringing the needs of housed neighbors to the table.
+For example, Sunnyside’s Community Care Committee is currently heavily involved in action to support unhoused neighbors in the Sunnyside neighborhood, along with bringing the needs of housed neighbors to the table.

 There are dozens of city and county projects on houselessness, and many are open to participation and/or feedback from the community.
 Some groups, like a Home for Everyone, are connected to or run by city or county offices, such as the Joint Office of Homeless Services.
 According to their website, the Joint Office of Homeless Services oversees the delivery of services to people experiencing homelessness in Multnomah County.
 The office represents a shared commitment between Multnomah County and the City of Portland to making services easier to access for those in need.
 Their number for general information, comments and questions is (503) 988-2525.

 The City of Portland is also seeking solutions to this crisis through projects like the Shelter to Housing Continuum Project, which is run by the Bureau of Planning and Sustainability.